In Hollywood All Guys Want Cheerleaders... until they actually get to know them.

 See also Jerk Jock, Alpha Bitch and Popular Is Dumb.
 Contrast with the positive Cute Sports Club Manager.
 A cheerleader also has a better than average chance of being a Dumb Blonde, but this isn't required.
 They can be The Fashionista, but often suffer from a Limited Wardrobe: at least during school hours many cheerleaders never wear an outfit other than their uniforms.

 Of course, this isn't Truth in Television.
-Most cheerleaders are in the squad because they like singing and dancing, and are generally extroverted; bitchiness doesn't exactly mesh well with winning the crowd and teampwork is very important.
-Since a hobby doesn't automatically cause someone to have a negative personality, No Real Life Examples, Please!.
+Most cheerleaders are in the squad because they like singing and dancing, and are generally extroverted; bitchiness doesn't exactly mesh well with winning the crowd and teamwork is very important.
 Competition level cheerleading also requires fitness levels around the same as any other professional athlete and cheerleading is one of the most likely causes of female sports injuries due to the gymnastic stunts performed and lack of protective gear.
 Anyone performing at that level has the same drive and dedication as any other athlete.

 open/close all folders